 Viola/Bass/Harp - Wednesday, Aug 31, 2022

 After completing the online registration, you will receive an email confirmation within 24 hours.
 Audition times will be mailed to registered students in early August.
 Additional info on audition requirements, and what to expect at the audition, can be viewed here.

 There is a $35 non-refundable registration fee, which is paid when you register online.

 NYS offers financial aid and merit scholarships to those that qualify.
-Detailed information on our tuition, fees, financial aid, and merit scholarships can be viewed here.
+Detailed information on our tuition, fees, financial aid, and merit scholarships for 2022-2023 can be viewed here.

 SCHOOL PARTICIPATION and PRIVATE STUDY

 NYS members are expected to participate and remain in good standing in their school’s instrumental programs, where they exist.
 Conflicts that prevent participation should be brought to the attention of the Executive Director.
 Good standing is determined by the school program.
 Members are also required to have private music lessons on their orchestral instrument.
 Additional NYS policies and procedures can be viewed here.

 NYS members are expected to participate and remain in good standing in their school’s instrumental programs, where they exist.
 More info here.